GEORGE BARBER 2016

 ANNA FOX 2017

-Involving seven international partners, is the first UK University research project investigating the significance of remembering not to forget women photographers.
+Funded by the Leverhulme Foundation and involving seven international partners, this is the first UK University research project investigating the significance of remembering not to forget women photographers.
 The research is imperative when, despite many women entering the profession and making brilliant work, there are still few being acknowledged and recorded for their success http://www.fastforward.photography/

 NICKY HAMLYN 2016